yetanothermightytool/powershell/vbr/vbr-securerestore-lnx/README.md

 * 1.2 (Coming soon - tests ongoing)
    * Scanning of backups on tape (no worries, the data will be restored into a disk repository first)
 * 1.1
-   * Universal - Can now also be used with Windows VMs
+   * Universal - Can now also be used with Windows VMs and Agent Backups (tests for Agents ongoing)
    * Restore Point selection
    * Now uses clamdscan --multican (please provide performance feedback)
    * Output optimizations